corrode/corrode.github.io/content/blog/paradigms/index.md

 The result is clean, readable, and efficient code, which is why you'll see this pattern a lot.

-I always liked John Carmack's open-minded take on this:

 > No matter what language you work in, programming in a functional style provides
 > benefits.
 You should do it whenever it is convenient, and you should think hard
 > about the decision when it isn't convenient. &mdash; [John Carmack](https://web.archive.org/web/20120427212006/www.altdevblogaday.com/2012/04/26/functional-programming-in-c/)